Michael Jackson dead at 50 of cardiac arrest

 In August 1994, Jackson and the daughter of the late rock icon Elvis Presley, Lisa Marie Presley, were married – and very soon split up.
 After their 1996 divorce, Jackson married Debbie Rowe, a nurse in the office of one of his doctors.
 Two children were born to the couple through artificial insemination: son Prince Michael Jackson, in 1997, and daughter Paris Michael Jackson, in 1998.
 Jackson later had a third child, Prince Michael Jackson II (nicknamed “Blanket”).

-Tagged with age 50, autopsy, best selling album, cardiac arrest, dead, family, fans, gathering, heart attack, hospital, king of pop, Michael Jackson, news, paramedics, preparation health, reports, sad, stunned fans, sudden, Thriller, UCLA medical center, uk concerts
+Filed Under: Featured, Health and Fitness, Michael Jackson, Music, News and Events, The scoop Tagged With: age 50, autopsy, best selling album, cardiac arrest, dead, family, fans, gathering, heart attack, hospital, king of pop, Michael Jackson, news, paramedics, preparation health, reports, sad, stunned fans, sudden, Thriller, UCLA medical center, uk concerts

 Its unfortunate as he was a great singer.
 Treat your body well, stay away from drugs and with good genetics a long life will ensue.